jeffreycwitt/iiif-simple-search/readme.md

 # Connecting to manifest

 Once running in code space, allow code space to open in browser.
-Find the running url.
-Something like the following
+Find the running url, Something like the following

 `https://musical-space-fishstick-7v5rxp4wr9cxjvg-3000.app.github.dev`

+Note: You'll also need to set the port visibility to "public".

-Add this to your manifest service block, like so:
+Once you have the accessible URL, add this to your manifest service block, like so:

 ```json
     "service": {